What even is a non-fungible token and how does it enable digital art sales?

 Cryptocurrencies work using a concept called blockchain, which is basically a record of all transactions which have taken place with that cryptocurrency; a record which can’t be changed.
 Where this gets interesting for the art gallery world is that other information can be recorded in these blockchains; such as the details of a work of art, it’s artist, and it’s owner.
-It’s similar to a certificate of authenticity system, but NFT art goes beyond simply authenticating real-world paintings and sculptures.
+It’s similar to a special edition certificate of authenticity system, but NFT art goes beyond simply authenticating real-world paintings, prints, and sculptures.

 So people are selling .jpg files which I could download for free?

-The same basic concepts can be altered slightly to offer a limited number of NFTs of a piece, rather than just one, which is the NFT equivalent of a limited edition art print direct from the artist, but the really big attention has been on the one-off, “original artwork” pieces, the equivalent of something hung in an art gallery.
+The same basic concepts can be altered slightly to offer a limited number of NFTs of a piece, rather than just one, which is the NFT equivalent of a limited edition art print direct from the artist.
+The really big attention has been on the one-off, “original artwork” pieces though, the equivalent of something hung in an art gallery.